safestartprotocol/BSC-Hourglass-Dapp/README.md

     </a>
 </p>

 > An implementation of the Hourglass (&#34;Proof of Weak Hands&#34;) smart contract, with an accompanying Dapp, suitable for Binance Smart Chain.
+Also compatible or portable to ETH and similar chains.

 B1VS Hourglass is a customised implementation of the "Proof of Weak Hands" game-theory, popularly known also as the Hourglass contract, or "PoWH".